 On Sept.
 18, 2019 the agency filed a petition asking for the Supreme Court’s discretionary review of the Court of Appeals’ decision, which was granted.
 The Supreme Court heard the case on May 14, 2020.
 The briefs filed in this case can be found by going to the Supreme Court’s website.
 Briefs are listed under “97684-8 - Center for Environmental Law & Policy, et al. v.
 State of Washington, Department of Ecology.”

 On Aug.
-6, 2020 the Supreme Court, in a unanimous decision, upheld Ecology’s approach.
-This outcome underscores that Ecology’s work to protect instream resources is sound
+6, 2020 the Supreme Court, in a unanimous decision, upheld our approach.
+This outcome underscores that our work to protect instream resources is sound.

 Sign up for the Spokane River and Spokane Valley Rathdrum Prairie Aquifer email list to receive news about implementation of the rule and news related to the appeal.